mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 }
 ```

-As seen previously, $\text{Pmiss}$ and $\text{Pfa}$ are the two inputs into $E(r)$ that vary with thresholds, and we would need to add the other four non-varying inputs to provide information about expected risks, which would add another perspective on top of what the CCD and LLR plots already provide.
+As seen previously, $\text{Pmiss}$ and $\text{Pfa}$ are the two inputs into $E(\text{r})$ that vary with thresholds, and we would need to add the other four non-varying inputs to provide information about expected risks, which would add another perspective on top of what the CCD and LLR plots already provide.

 As it turns out, the four application parameters, $\{p(\omega_1), p(\omega_0), \text{Cmiss}, \text{Cfa}\}$, can be visualised via the so-called isocost curve.
 Combining (tpr,fpr) with isocosts provides a powerful tool for risk assessment given one or more recognizers, which is why ROC graphs are an indispensable part of the analyst's toolbox.